LeonQC/SmartFoodDeliveryServices/docs/FoodieTakeOut-ShoppingCart&AddressBook-DB.md

   unit_price  NUMERIC(10,2) NOT NULL,
-  quantity    INTEGER   NOT NULL, remark      VARCHAR(255), create_time TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT NOW(), update_time TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT NOW() );
+  quantity    INTEGER   NOT NULL, remark      VARCHAR(255), create_time TIMESTAMP(0) WITHOUT TIME ZONE NOT NULL DEFAULT NOW(), update_time TIMESTAMP(0) WITHOUT TIME ZONE NOT NULL DEFAULT NOW() );
 -- 2. 索引
-CREATE INDEX idx_cart_items_client_id ON cart_items(client_id);
+CREATE INDEX idx_cart_items_client_id ON carts(client_id);
-CREATE UNIQUE INDEX uq_cart_item_client_dish ON cart_items(client_id, dish_id);
+CREATE UNIQUE INDEX uq_cart_item_client_dish ON carts(client_id, dish_id);
 -- 3. 注释
-COMMENT ON TABLE cart_items IS 'Shopping cart items for clients';
+COMMENT ON TABLE carts IS 'Shopping cart items for clients';
-COMMENT ON COLUMN cart_items.id          IS 'Unique identifier for each cart item';
+COMMENT ON COLUMN carts.id          IS 'Unique identifier for each cart item';
-COMMENT ON COLUMN cart_items.client_id   IS 'Client who owns this cart item';
+COMMENT ON COLUMN carts.client_id   IS 'Client who owns this cart item';
-COMMENT ON COLUMN cart_items.dish_id     IS 'The dish being added';
+COMMENT ON COLUMN carts.dish_id     IS 'The dish being added';
-COMMENT ON COLUMN cart_items.dish_name   IS 'Snapshot of dish name when added';
+COMMENT ON COLUMN carts.dish_name   IS 'Snapshot of dish name when added';
-COMMENT ON COLUMN cart_items.unit_price  IS 'Snapshot of dish price when added';
+COMMENT ON COLUMN carts.unit_price  IS 'Snapshot of dish price when added';
-COMMENT ON COLUMN cart_items.quantity    IS 'Desired quantity';
+COMMENT ON COLUMN carts.quantity    IS 'Desired quantity';
-COMMENT ON COLUMN cart_items.remark      IS 'Special requests';
+COMMENT ON COLUMN carts.remark      IS 'Special requests';
-COMMENT ON COLUMN cart_items.create_time IS 'Time item was added';
+COMMENT ON COLUMN carts.create_time IS 'Time item was added';
-COMMENT ON COLUMN cart_items.update_time IS 'Time item was last updated';
+COMMENT ON COLUMN carts.update_time IS 'Time item was last updated';
 ```

 ## Table: client_addresses